WsdlToPhp/PhpGenerator/README.md

 Rest assured that it is not tweaked for the purpose of the [PackageGenerator](https://github.com/WsdlToPhp/PackageGenerator) project.

 ## Main features
-This projet contains two main features:
+This project contains two main features:

 - [Element](src/Element/README.md): generate basic elements
 - [Component](src/Component/README.md): generate structured complex elements